The End (Mammoth album)

 The End is the third studio album by American rock band Mammoth.
-As with the band's previous releases, Mammoth WVH (2021) and Mammoth II (2023), all writing, vocals, and instrumentation were handled solely by Wolfgang Van Halen.
+As with the band's previous albums, Mammoth WVH (2021) and Mammoth II (2023), all writing, vocals, and instrumentation were handled solely by Wolfgang Van Halen.
 The album was released through I Am the Sheriff and BMG Rights Management on October 24, 2025.

 Writing and recording

 In an interview on KDVV/V100 radio in February 2024, Wolfgang confirmed that he had begun "working on some preliminary sort of" the third Mammoth album, with a working title of Mammoth III.
 All writing, vocals, and instrumentation—including guitar, bass, drums, and keyboards—were performed by Wolfgang.
 Recording took place at 5150 Studios in Studio City, Los Angeles, with Michael "Elvis" Baskette returning as producer.
 Van Halen noted a change in how he recorded his parts for the upcoming album:In the past, I would use Logic Pro to sit there and type out a drum part with MIDI drums and then play guitar to it.
 This time, I was able to play guitar in the moment, run out, and play drums.
 It was way more fun to sit at the kit and perform what naturally came to me.
 Doing these parts back to back in real time was a game changer.The process concluded by mid-2025, prior to the release of the lead single "The End" on May 1, 2025.